ACM40960/project-project-in-maths-modelling/README.md

 ## Abstract

 Accurate recognition of wildlife in their natural habitats is essential for ecological research and biodiversity conservation.
-While object detection models such as YOLO perform well on well-lit, high-resolution datasets, their performance often degreades in low-light environments or infrared camera settings, which are common in rael-world field monitoring.
+While object detection models such as YOLO perform well on well-lit, high-resolution datasets, their performance often degrades in low-light environments or infrared camera settings, which are common in real-world field monitoring.

 This project explores architectural modifications to the YOLOv8 object detection model for improved performance on infrared wildlife images captured at night.
-Specially, we investigate whether integrating attention mechanisms (OCCAPCC, CBAM) and a custom detection head (Efficient3DBB) can enhance detection accuracy under low-light conditions.
-We evaluate multiple variants, including YOLOv8n and YOLOv11n baselines, uncer the same training settings.
+Specifically, we investigate whether integrating attention mechanisms (OCCAPCC, CBAM) and a custom detection head (Efficient3DBB) can enhance detection accuracy under low-light conditions.
+We evaluate multiple variants, including YOLOv8n and YOLOv11n baselines, under the same training settings.

 ## Project Overview